shivam15668/ProjectDemocracy252/README.md

 # ProjectDemocracy252
-This is new project for demoting autocracy in the world .
+This is new project for promoting democracy in the world .